haceworld/Neural-style-transfer/Neural-Style-Transfer-main/README.md

 ![images1](result1.jpg)

 ***
-Stle transfer of an image of President Obama and my favorite basketball player, Steph Curry, with an image of The Great Wave off Kanagawa
+Style transfer of an image of President Obama and my favorite basketball player, Steph Curry, with an image of The Great Wave off Kanagawa
 ![images1](result2.jpg)

 ***